LelandLong/iOS_SDK_AppDelegate/README.md

 But let's give it a try to see what your experience is in your environment.

-Modify your existing AppDelegate file to match the following:
+Modify your existing AppDelegate methods to match the following:

 ```objective-c